aWildKaelin/SpiderBot/README.md

 #  RP2040 Spider Bot

-This project aims to create a RP2040-base quadrupedal walker based.
+This project aims to create a RP2040-base quadrupedal walker based on MG90s servomotors.

 Currently, the project is being developed around the Pico W board, with the intention of creating a custom PCB once development ends.